Young Writers Institute

 Yes, in addition to our main location, we may possibly utilize various nearby locations such as the Cathedral of Learning's nationality rooms, Carnegie Museum of Art, Phipps Museum, and Carnegie Public Library.
 All these sites are within walking distance, and we will notify adults in advance of any off-site activities.What should my child bring to camp?

-Daily lunch will not be provided, unless specifically communicated in advance.
-Lunchtime is not built into the daily schedule however students may bring snacks and bottled water as needed.
-Additionally, any necessary health-related materials should be brought daily.
+Daily lunch will not be provided.
+We encourage campers to bring a lunch and bottle water.
+Please note, lunches must be ready to eat.
+There will be no microwave or refrigerator access.
+Please refrain from bringing nuts.
+Any necessary health-related materials should be brought daily.
 Detailed instructions and forms for these requirements will be shared upon registration.Is there anything else adults should know?

 We expect adults to send lunch with their children, and we will provide forms to better understand and support each child's needs in the absence of their adults.
 We strive to create a supportive and enriching environment for all participants. - A Day at YWI